Bed Bug Lawyers

 Health and Safety Concerns

-Bed Bugs can cause the following to your health:
+Bed Bugs may cause the following to your health:

 Allergic reactions, ranging from rashes to severe welts in extreme cases, can result in widespread skin irritation.
 When tenants scratch these bites, they cause secondary infections while breaking the skin, which threatens the tenants' health.